 Guide Dogs’ ambition is a future where every person with sight loss can live the life they choose.
 From designing accessible streets to taking a stand against illegal guide dog access refusals, local councils have a key role to play in realising this ambition.

-Achieving our vision, where people with sight loss can live their life to the full, will not just benefit people with a vision impairment, but everyone in the community.
+Achieving our vision will not just benefit people with a vision impairment, but everyone in the community.

 Using our local election manifesto, all candidates and councillors can make a positive difference for people living with sight loss in their area.

 Being able to get out and about independently is something most people take for granted.
-However, a quarter of people with sight loss do not feel able to go out independently, due to the obstacles and challenges they face on our streets and other public spaces.
+However, a quarter of people with sight loss do not feel able to do so due to the obstacles and challenges they face on our streets and other public spaces.

 Local authorities play a critical role in ensuring our public spaces are accessible for everyone, including disabled and older people.

-Research by UCL and Guide Dogs investigated the challenges for disabled people travelling in areas with features such as Floating Island Bus Stops and Shared Bus Stop Borders.
-The research found significant design flaws with both types of bus stop, which cause fear and distress for people with sight loss and other disabilities, leading some to avoid using buses altogether.
+Research by UCL and Guide Dogs investigated the challenges for disabled people travelling in areas with features such as Floating Island Bus Stops and Shared Bus Stop Boarders.
+The research found significant design flaws with both types of bus stop, which cause fear and distress for people with sight loss and other disabilities, and lead some to avoid using buses altogether.
+Following Guide Dogs’ campaign, the Government has now paused the installation of Shared Bus Stop Boarders, as well as issuing new design guidance and commissioning further research to investigate how these types of bus stop can be made safe for disabled people.

-Local authorities, as stewards of our public spaces, must make every effort to ensure our streets are accessible, so people with sight loss can navigate public spaces confidently and independently.
+As stewards of our public spaces, local authorities must make every effort to ensure our streets are accessible, so people with sight loss can navigate public spaces confidently and independently.

 We’re campaigning to ensure that our streets and public spaces are safe for people with sight loss